The World is Our Campus

 What is the Sea Year mission?

 Sea Year is a cooperative educational program designed to give you practical knowledge of the performance and operating characteristics of various classes of vessels, the operating requirements in different trade routes, and labor relations in the ocean shipping industry.

 Your first sea period takes place during your sophomore year and lasts about 135 days.
 The second sea period, in the junior year, is longer, lasting about 265 days.

 Sea Year is administered by the Office of Shipboard Training in the Department of Professional Development and Career Services.
 You will work with an Academy Training Representative (ATR) who will assign you to your vessels, monitor and guide your progress, and serve as a liaison between you, the shipping companies and the Academy.

 With whom do I sail?

 You will be assigned to a vessel with a fellow student.
-The Shipboard Training Office makes every effort to pair you with a requested classmate when possible.
+Your ATR makes every effort to pair you with a requested midshipman when possible.

 What is the sea project?